 8. Listen to your excuses.
-Why are you putting off certain tasks in favour of others?
+Why are you putting off certain tasks in favor of others?
 Chances are it’s because you like to feel good and your perceptions about certain tasks drive you away from them.
 You don’t even want to think about anything that could move you away from the pleasure you desire in the direction of perceived pain.
 But the one task that’s most important in the moment is the one you need to work on.
 It’s easy to get caught in the trap of working hard on things of lesser importance.
 But don’t trick yourself into avoiding the work that’s most important to your project.
 Pay attention and reset your course of action.

 10. Recognize your delay tactics for what they are and then take action.
 Have many times have you thought about doing something only to talk yourself out of it because it was too difficult, too inconvenient, or too unappealing?
 Listen to your internal voice — but be prepared to overrule if it’s preventing you from doing the important things.
 Rarely is a task as oppressive as it seems.
 Usually, “the stewing is worse than the doing”.
 Improve your outlook and continue moving forward.